 A dynamite smile is one of the best ways to upgrade your appearance.
-And don’t think a pearly white smile has to cost a lot.
-A great way to whiten your teeth at home is to use two household staples you already have in your medicine cabinet or pantry.
-Grab some hydrogen peroxide and baking soda and let’s get started.
+And don’t think a pearly white smile has to break the bank.
+A great way to whiten your teeth at home is to use two simple household staples you already have in your medicine cabinet or pantry.
+Grab some hydrogen peroxide and baking soda and let’s get started…

 Facts About Teeth Whitening

 Did you know that your teeth have pores just like your skin?
 These pores act like a sponge, absorbing whatever you eat that has color.
 More about problematic foods that can cause your teeth to yellow below.

 Once the color of your teeth has darkened, they will stay that way unless you are proactive, and find a way to lighten them.
 That’s where teeth whitening comes in.
 Whitening your teeth is safe and won’t harm them as long as you stay within the parameters set for the whitening agents you opt to use.

 These agents work because they open the pores in the teeth to counteract staining.
 Whitening your teeth takes time and consistency to get great results.
 There is no product out there that can adequately penetrate the teeth to whiten them in a short amount of time.